OceanDynamicsUConn/GroupManual/README.md

 5. **Become independent**: Your ultimate goal should be to become an independent scientist––even if you want to pursue a career outside research.
 While Cesar adopts a hands-on approach to advising, especially in the beginning of your tenure as a grad student, he also expects you to develop independence with time.
-Depending on your background and academic level, your emancipation will come earlier or later.
+Depending on your background and academic level, your emancipation will come sooner or later.
 But it is never too early to become a self-starter.
 Don't wait to be told what to do.
 Read broadly, attend seminars, apply for conferences, download new datasets and software, develop code for new analyses.
 Take the initiative.